linkerd/website/linkerd.io/content/2-edge/reference/multicluster.md

 updates to services and mirrors those updates locally in the source cluster.
 Only Kubernetes service objects that match a label selector are exported.

 The label selector also controls the mode a service is exported in.
-For example, by default, services labeled with `mirror.linkerd.io/exported=true` will be exported in gateway mode, whereas services labeled with `mirror.linkerd.io/exported=remote-discovery` will be exported in pod-to-pod communication mode.
+For example, by default, services labeled with `mirror.linkerd.io/exported=true` will be exported in hierarchical (gateway) mode, whereas services labeled with `mirror.linkerd.io/exported=remote-discovery` will be exported in flat (pod-to-pod) mode.
 Since the configuration is service-centric, switching from gateway to pod-to-pod mode is trivial and does not require the extension to be re-installed.

+{{< note >}}
+In flat mode, the namespace of the Linkerd control plane should be the same across all clusters.
+We recommend leaving this at the default value of `linkerd`.
+{{< /note >}}

 The term "remote-discovery" refers to how the imported services should be interpreted by Linkerd's control plane.
 Service discovery is performed by the